-You can’t transfer or roll over a non-qualified annuity -- it doesn't sit within a qualified retirement plan.
-You can cash out your non-qualified annuity and use the funds to open an IRA, but you’ll get dinged with any early surrender fees the annuity holder charges, plus the 10 percent IRS early distribution tax penalty if you are under age 59 1/2.
+You can’t transfer or roll over a non-qualified annuity because it doesn't sit within a qualified retirement plan.
+You can cash out your non-qualified annuity and use the funds to open an IRA, but you’ll get dinged with any early surrender fees the annuity holder charges, plus the 10 percent IRS early distribution tax penalty if you are under 59-and-a-half years old.
 You might also be restricted on how much you can actually move into an IRA and pay additional fees if you withdraw more than the IRS-designated annual limits to deposit into an IRA.

 2017 and 2018 Rollover Taxation and Contribution Limits

 You need to replace any withholding fees, as well as taxes your annuity plan administrator pulled from your annuity prior to handing the funds over.
 Your rollover amount must be equal between the two plans.
 If you receive the funds directly and add them into your IRA, they may be subject to a 20 percent withholding tax; if you roll them over directly, the tax is only 10 percent.